Czxck001/Style-Note/06-Coherence-II.md

 ## What is the Point?

 Principle 4.
-A reader will feel that a paragraph is coherent if she can read  sentence that specifically articulates its point.
+A reader will feel that a paragraph is coherent if she can read  **sentence that specifically articulates its point**.

 A point is
 - Notion of new idea or thought